jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 * `apiserver_flowcontrol_current_executing_requests` gives the instantaneous
   total number of executing requests for each priority level.

-* `apiserver_flowcontrol_request_queue_length` gives a histogram of queue lengths for the queues in each priority level.
+* `apiserver_flowcontrol_request_queue_length` gives a histogram of
+  queue lengths for the queues in each priority level, as sampled by the enqueued requests.
+Each request that gets queued contributes one sample to the histogram, reporting the length of the queue just after the request was added.
+Note that this produces different statistics than an unbiased survey would.
     {{< note >}}
     An outlier value in a histogram here means it is likely that a single flow (i.e., requests by one user or for one namespace, depending on